MaximTkachenko/api-load-tests-samples/README.md

 # api-load-tests-samples
-Samples of load tests for ASP.NET Core using different tools (JMeter, SoapUI, Postamn, Gatling)
+Samples of load tests for ASP.NET Core using different tools (JMeter, SoapUI etc.)